kamranalikhanhere/APItestingAlpha/README.md

 Project Structure

-models: This directory contains all the response pojos of each json placeholder endpoint api: This package contains methods testcases: This package contains Test Cases util: This package contains Utility Classes constant: This package contains Constant Class
+models: This directory contains all the response pojos of each json placeholder endpoint api: This package contains methods testcases: This package contains Test Cases.

 Installation